-In many cases, those "how's" between reps and prospects can align — naturally making for smoother, more amicable sales efforts.
+In many cases, those "hows" between reps and prospects can align — naturally making for smoother, more amicable sales efforts.
 That trend begs the question, "How can I ensure that the right reps are pursuing the most appropriate prospects?"

 Well, the answer might lie in a practice known as lead distribution.
-Here, we'll explore the concept a bit further, review its fundamentals and best practices, take a look at some prominent lead distribution strategies, and see some of the best software solutions to support it.
+Here, we'll explore the concept a bit further, review its fundamentals and best practices, take a look at some prominent lead distribution strategies, and see some of the best software solutions to support them.

 Let's dive in.